mwochna/aglishlabs-email-auth-research/README.md

 ## Domain Datasets

 Five datasets were used for DNS measurement.
-Raw domain lists are not published to avoid creating a targeting resource.
-Aggregate adoption figures and methodology are documented in `/domain-lists/README.md` and in the full dissertation.
+Full results including per-domain SPF and DMARC outcomes are published in `/domain-lists/`.

 | Dataset | n | Source |
 |---------|---|--------|